gowtham-chandrasekaran/LinkedIn_Job_Match_Automation/README.md

 ## How to Use

-You can import the ready workflow JSON or assemble it yourself.
+You can import the ready workflow JSON.

-### Option 1: Import the provided workflow
+Import the provided workflow:

 1. Clone/download this repo.
 2. Open your n8n instance.
 3. **Import** `Linkedin_Job_Match_Automation.json`.